How To Find Guest Post Opportunities

 - Free submission sites

-- Authority blogs that allow quality guest articles from select individuals to promote the author as well as bring more attention to their own site.
+- Authority blogs that accept guest posts from select individuals to promote the author as well as bring more attention to their own blog/site.
 It helps if you know how to write blog posts for SEO.

 - Authority blogs that accept guest posts and are indistinguishable from a normal website that’s all written by the same person/team

-The last two options (authority blogs) have the greatest benefit for helping sites to rank and are the ones that we most often use.
+The last two options (authority blogs) have the greatest benefit for helping sites to rank with a guest post and are the ones that we most often use.

 Whatever types of targets you end up going for, remember to keep your backlink portfolio diverse and to stay away from spammy tactics (quality over quantity).

-Let’s get into how you actually find these sites.
+Let’s get into how you actually find these sites to write guest posts.

 Mega Lists of Popular Guest Blogging Sites